goglecm/AutoBrightnessCam/README.md

 ### Notable configure options

 - **--enable-debug** - Enable assertions and allow the app to crash gracefully.
-- **--enable-skipsystemctlcalls** - Skip the systemd setup.
-The app won't start automatically.
 - **--disable-depscheck** - Do not check for runtime dependencies.
 Useful for VM builds.